wp-plugins/content-protector/readme.txt

 9. A Content Protector access form that uses a CAPTCHA.
 You can customize the image under Settings -> Content Protector.

 == Changelog ==
+= 2.4 =
+* New setting to manage encrypted passwords transient storage.
+* New settings for Password/CAPTCHA Fields character lengths.
+* Improved option initialization and cleanup routines.
+* `content-protector-ajax.js` now loads in the footer.
+* WPML/Polylang compatibility.
+*

 = 2.3 =
 * Settings admin page now limited to users with `manage_options` permission (i.e., admin users only).